hpc/charliecloud/doc-src/tutorial.rst

 This section assumes that you are using a Slurm cluster with a working OpenMPI 1.10.\ *x* installation and some type of node-local storage.
-A :code:`tmpfs` will suffice, and we use :code:`/var/tmp` for this tutorial.
-(Using :code:`/tmp` often works but can cause confusion because it's shared by the container and host, yielding a circular directory tree.)
+A :code:`tmpfs` is recommended, and we use :code:`/var/tmp` for this tutorial.
+(Using :code:`/tmp` often works but can cause confusion because it's shared by the container and host, yielding cycles in the directory tree.)

 We cover three cases: